Book review: The Money Garden Author, Julie Austin

 For the Beginning Entrepreneur

 This is NOT a book for someone who is already a successful entrepreneur.
 While there are a few worthwhile “nuggets” of information in The Money Garden, I would say there are many other books more important for a successful entrepreneur to read.
 However, this book IS recommended for the following:

 *Someone who has just lost a job and is considering starting their own business instead of getting another job

-*Someone who has recently retired or sold a business, and is looking for inspiration on “what to do next”
+*Anyone who has recently retired or sold a business, and is looking for inspiration on “what to do next”

-*Someone who is at the very early stages of a business idea or invention and is looking for ways to turn it into an actual business
+*A business owner who is at the very early stages of a business idea or invention and is looking for ways to turn it into an actual business

 *A person thinking about starting a part-time business to supplement their income